-Get ready for your recovery by making sure you have these 9 essentials on hand and ready to use.
-Recovery instructions vary slightly from procedure to procedure, but these basic guidelines are useful for almost every procedure we offer from rhinoplasty to tummy tuck and almost everything in between.
+Get ready for your recovery by making sure you have these essentials on hand and ready to use.
+Recovery instructions vary slightly from procedure to procedure, but these basic guidelines and plastic surgery recovery tips are useful for almost every procedure we offer from rhinoplasty to tummy tuck and almost everything in between.

 Do you have a favorite pair of sweatpants?
 If not, it is time to find one.
 After surgery, you’re going to love your loungewear.
 Stock up on comfy clothes so you’ll have a spare set or two.

 After cosmetic breast surgery, it can be difficult to lift your arms temporarily; button-up or zip-up tops are easy to put on and take off.
 We also recommend soft pants with a loose, elastic waistband and supportive, slip-on shoes.
 You will want to minimize the amount of movement necessary for you to put on and take off clothes for a few days after your surgery.

 Elevating your head is helpful after many facial plastic surgery procedures, including rhinoplasty or facelift.
 After breast and body procedures, pillows are helpful for positioning so you can comfortably sleep.
 Make sure you’ve got several extra pillows available and ready to use and ask our staff for expert tips on comfortable positioning while you heal.